 The Tri-County region is located in Mid-Michigan and includes the Lansing Metropolitan area, as well as Ingham, Eaton and Clinton Counties (Figure 1).
-In 2000 the region's http://www.greaterlansingurbanservice.org)

-population was 447,734 and by 2035 the population of the region is projected to be 561, 705.
+In 2000 the region's population was 447,734 and by 2035 the population of the region is projected to be 561, 705.
 The population growth between 1990 and 2000 occurred mainly in urban fringe areas, while city centers either remained stagnant or lost population (Figure 2).
 In addition, between 1978 and 1999, approximately 100 square miles of additional agricultural land was developed into primarily residential uses (Figure 3).
-This converted agricultural land is equal to about 3.3 townships, or greater than one township per county.

-The effect of this land use transformation manifests itself in the form of land use planning, social equity and public policy issues, as well as environmental degradation.
-If this trend continues, conversion of land into urbanized area will occur more rapidly than population growth.
+This converted agricultural land is equal to about 3.3 townships, or greater than one township per county.1 continues, conversion of land into urbanized area will occur more rapidly than population growth.
 If available resources are not proportionate to the rate of growth, the area will not be able to remain economically or environmentally sustainable.
 New development outside of existing urban areas presents large costs for communities by requiring expensive public utilities expansion, increased strain on fire and police services, and all the while existing infrastructure is being underutilized and neglected.